samsam324/candela-information/README.md

 ## Status

-This repository represents an actively developed prototype / research platform.
-Some components are fully implemented, while others are being expanded as part of the broader system.
+This repository represents an actively developed prototype and research platform.
+Some components are fully implemented, while others are still being expanded as part of the broader system.